uroboros-laboratories/aether-engine/docs/contracts/PressWindowContext_v1.md

   - `L_model`, `L_residual`, `L_total` (bit-lengths).
 - Aggregates all streams and window metadata into an `APXManifest_v1`.
 - Computes `manifest_check` as defined in the APX spec.
+- If APXi is enabled for the window, computes an `APXiView_v1` and sets `manifest.apxi_view_ref` to a deterministic identifier.
 - After this call, the context may either:
   - Become immutable, or
   - Reset its buffers for the next window (implementation choice).